Hchen0496/Thrift-Shop-App/README.md

 Please do yarn install once you clone the file.

+# Important Updates as of 1/26/2020
+- Updated Login and Sign Up Page for Front-End
+- In Progress to connect Front End to Back End
+- please do "npm install --save react-router-dom"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts